Martyr: Communism

+Civil rights movement

+In the United States, the assassinations of Malcolm X in 1965 and Martin Luther King Jr. in 1968 have been linked to their leadership in movements to improve the rights and quality of life of black citizens, black nationalism and the civil rights movement respectively.

-Political people entitled as martyr
+Notable people entitled as political martyrs

 A political martyr is someone who suffers persecution or death for advocating, renouncing, refusing to renounce, or refusing to advocate a political belief or cause.
-Notable political martyrs include:

-1793 – Jean-Paul Marat, a French Jacobin assassinated by Charlotte Corday.

-1793 – Charlotte Corday, a Girondin sympathizer executed during the French Revolution for assassinating Jean-Paul Marat.